US Fulbright Logo

 Pre-Departure Orientation

-As a condition of the grant, all grantees to Paraguay are required to participate in the Pre-Departure Orientation.
+As a condition of the grant, all grantees to Paraguay are required to participate in the Pre-Departure Orientation in the summer 2025.

 Candidate Profile